mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

         ```

 The example below customizes the `ChatOpenAI` instance further beyond the chosen default from the string instantiation.
 We pass the `"gpt-3.5-turbo-0125"` model from OpenAI as `model_name` for `ChatOpenAI`, which offers improved response accuracy, we also want to increase maximum number of retries.
-In addition to customizing the model beyond just its name, passing an instantiated model to `VizroAI` lets you use models that are not included in the list of [supported models](#suported-models).
 It's important to mention that any parameter that could be used in the `openai.create` call is also usable in `ChatOpenAI`.
 For more customization options for `ChatOpenAI`, refer to the [LangChain ChatOpenAI docs](https://api.python.langchain.com/en/latest/chat_models/langchain_openai.chat_models.base.ChatOpenAI.html)

 <!-- vale off -->